A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Time reversal analysis of the distortion matrix

 \section{Time reversal analysis of the distortion matrix}

-~ At each depth, a time reversal analysis of the distortion matrix is performed.
-This iterative method consists of different steps that we will describe below.
+~ \all{The subsequent time reversal analysis} consists of different steps that we will describe below.
 At each iteration, a virtual scatterer is synthesized at input or output through the distortion matrix concept.
-In the first setp, a singular value decomposition of \alex{$\mathbf{D}_\textrm{out}^{(p)}$} decomposes the \arn{\textit{field-of-view} (\textit{i.e.}, the transverse size of the focal plane)} into a set of isoplanatic patches.
-The corresponding eigenvectors yield an estimation of the aberration transmittance \alex{$\tilde{H}_\textrm{out}^{(p)}$} over each isoplanatic patch.
-Their phase conjugate provide the focusing laws that enable a (partial) compensation for the phase distortions undergone by the incident and reflected waves during their travel between the geophone array and the focal plane. \alex{By alternatively applying the same aberration correction process at input, the size of the virtual scatterer can be gradually reduced. \arn{It converges to} optimal focusing laws that will, ultimately, provide a high-resolution mapping of the SJFZ subsoil.}
+In the first \alex{step}, a SVD of \alex{$\mathbf{D}_\textrm{out}$} decomposes the \arn{\textit{field-of-view} (\textit{i.e.}, the transverse size of the focal plane)} into a set of isoplanatic patches.
+The corresponding eigenvectors yield an estimation of the aberration transmittance over each isoplanatic patch.
+Their phase conjugate provide the focusing laws that enable a (partial) compensation for the phase distortions undergone \all{by the reflected waves during their travel between the focal plane and the geophone array}. {By alternatively applying the same aberration correction process at input, the size of the virtual scatterer can be gradually reduced. \arn{It converges to} optimal focusing laws that will, ultimately, provide a high-resolution mapping of the SJFZ subsoil.}